The Nazareth Issue

 The story behind the 'Nazareth Inscription' begins with a man named Wilhelm Froehner leaving a small note saying the inscription was ‘sent from Nazareth’; it is nothing of the sort.
 The edict does not mention Nazareth at all and scientific analysis has proven it has no connection to Jesus’ supposed place of origin, as the stone came from the Greek island of Kos.[30]
 But even Ken Dark on p.
 39 of Archaeology of Jesus’ Nazareth states that there are no inscriptions that shed light on any settlement in first-century Nazareth.

+The evidence currently available does not show the presence of early first-century houses in the area where Jesus’ village/town/city is currently claimed to have been.
+The evidence only shows the entire area was used for agricultural activity for that period.
 But archaeologists have only excavated in the particular ‘Nazareth’ area because of the tradition, as mentioned, that states Emperor Constantine’s mother, Helena, supposedly identified the area as the location of Jesus’ childhood home after discovering ‘Mary’s Well’; it has also been logically conjectured, but without evidence, that locals must have told Helena that the particular area was called ‘Nazareth.’

 As previously mentioned, the New Testament does not specify where ‘Nazareth’ was located and none of the traditions, before the fourth-century, are of value; the site began to be venerated from the fourth-century.
 But descriptions of Helena finding anything in Nazareth come first from the Byzantine historian Nikephoros Kallistos Xanthopoulos (1256-1335) in his Ecclesiasticae Historiae, an account that contradicts the contemporary account of ‘Eusebius’ who says nothing.[31]
 Nikephoros tells us that Helena went to Nazareth and, “found the House of the Angelic Salutation”.[32]